manulasnier/lessfk/README.md

 ======

-"style.less" : component wich import all files
+"style.less" : component wich import all files.
 Compile this file with LESS-compilator and use the generated file "style.css".

 ---